 Black Runs: 18km

-The recent investment in the area has meant that mobility in and around Val Gardena is as efficient as possible.
+Investment in the area has meant that mobility in and around Val Gardena ski resort is as efficient as possible.
 New lifts and state-of-the-art facilities mean less time spent suspended in mid-air and more time spent carving up the slopes.
 With the ‘Dolomiti Superski Area Pass’ you have 1,200km of slopes at your fingertips and with 500km of connected slopes around the area, the skiing is as extensive and varied as you might expect from such a resort.

 With many ski schools and instructors to choose between, there really is something for everybody.